 - Walnuts: I’ve always used walnuts for this recipe, but you can substitute pecans.

-I remember watching her with intent, due to the precision of getting the sugar mixtures at just the right temperatures to make candy recipes work.
-She’d drop a small teaspoon of the boiling sugar into a glass of cold water.
+I remember watching my mom with intent, with her precision of getting the sugar mixtures at just the right temperatures to make candy recipes work.
+She’d drop a small teaspoon of the boiling sugar mixture into a glass of cold water.
 If the sugar formed into just the right ball consistency, the candy was ready to form.

-I’ve tried that method and it’s difficult to get just right.
-And a great skill to know … if you know how to do it.
-Owning a candy thermometer can be a very valuable tool when it’s time for candy making.
+Learning this method is a great skill to know, however, owning a candy thermometer is a very valuable tool when it’s time for candy making.
 And an easier method for precision.
-Candy thermometers aren’t expensive and a valuable tool to have around the holidays.
+Candy thermometers aren’t expensive.

-Most candy thermometers display the different temperature stages, but if you have one that doesn’t, here’s a list of temps to help you out.
+Most candy thermometers clearly display the temperature stages, but if you have one that doesn’t, here’s a list of temps to help you out.

 Candy Temperature Chart